mongodb/mongodbatlas-cloudformation-resources/cfn-resources/search-index/docs/apiatlasftsmappingsviewmanual.md

 #### Fields

 One or more field specifications for the Atlas Search index.
-The element of the array must have the format fieldName:fieldType.
+The element of the array must have the format fieldName:{Stringify json, containing a list of types with all its properties}.
 Required if **mappings.dynamic** is omitted or set to **false**.

 _Required_: No